Marvel Universe: Origin of superhuman powers

-Non-human
+The Marvel Universe has a vast number of additional sources of superhuman powers, including cosmic forces (such as the Power Cosmic or Phoenix Force), extra dimensions (such as the Darkforce and Lightforce dimensions), or the many branches of magic.
+Some races are born with natural powers beyond the means of humans.

+Races

-A degree of paranoid fear against mutants exists due to stories of mutants being a species or even a subspecies of humans (Homo superior or Homo sapiens superior) that is evolving and is meant to replace normal humans.
-This has caused organizations to form to deal with the problem, who can be divided into three camps: those who seek peaceful coexistence between mutants and normal humans (the X-Men and their affiliated groups), those who seek to control or eliminate humans to give mutants safety or dominance (Magneto and his followers, as well as other mutants such as Apocalypse), and those who seek to regulate or eliminate mutants in favor of humans.
-The latter often use the robots known as the Sentinels as weapons.
-Certain species are regarded as subhuman, like the Morlocks, who lurk beneath New York City and have been discriminated against by the outside world because of their mutant deformities.
-The Morlocks have recently joined the terrorist organization Gene Nation.
+In Marvel Comics, mutants (Homo superior) are a key source of storytelling and the origins of a number of prominent characters, mostly those in the X-Men universe.
+Mutants are born with the X-gene, often granting them superhuman abilities and sometimes physical mutations differing them from normal humans.
+Many people of the Marvel Universe fear or despise mutants, seeing them as dangerous threats.
+This has caused organizations to form to deal with the problem.
+Some seek peaceful coexistence between mutants and normal humans (the X-Men and their affiliated groups), those who seek to control or eliminate humans to give mutants safety or dominance (Magneto and his followers, as well as other mutants such as Apocalypse), and those who seek to regulate or eliminate mutants in favor of humans.

 In addition to mutants, Eternals, and Deviants, several other intelligent races have existed secretly on Earth.
 These include the Inhumans, another genetically unstable race (like the Deviants, but in their case, it is due to their use of a substance called the Terrigen Mist) that was created by a Kree experiment long ago; the Subterraneans, a race of humanoids adapted to living below the surface, created by the Deviants (some Subterraneans were transformed into the 'Lava Men' by a demon); and Homo mermanus, a humanoid species of water-breathers that live in Earth's oceans.
 Most of these races have advanced technology but existed hidden from humanity until recent times.
 More variants of humanity can be found in the Savage Land (see Places below).
 Most of the Savage Land races have their origin from a group of primitive ape-men who seems to have escaped the Celestial experiments and whose influence is present in all modern Homo sapiens.
 Other leftovers from the era when primitive humanoids walked on Earth still exist, such as the radiation-altered Neanderthal man known as the Missing Link, an enemy of the Hulk.